-Burundi in East Africa has nearly nine million inhabitants covering 27,800 km².
+Burundi in East Africa has nearly 9 million inhabitants covering 27,800 km².
 Since its independence in 1962, the country has experienced repeated political crises that have involved serious outbreaks of violence between the two main ethnic groups: the majority Hutu and the minority Tutsi.

 Our areas of focus

-In Bujumbura, the average household size is seven.
+FXB started work in Burundi in November 2006.
+Since then, FXB has completed several FXBVillage programs, bringing almost 3,500 adults and children out of extreme poverty.
+Its first program was the launch of Bwiza FXBVillage in Bujumbura city.
+Bujumbura has a population of about 700,000 and is built on the Lake Tanganyika plain.
+With 13 communes, each commune is divided into many neighborhoods, some of which lack essential infrastructure.
+In Bujumbura, the average household size is seven people.
 Families tend to be run by women who live off small businesses, selling food, charcoal, clothing and drinks.
 Some families do not earn enough to cover all their needs.
-The Government, with its very limited financial resources, is trying to promote the rights of the child, by providing primary healthcare for children under five and pregnant women, as well as offering free education at primary level.
+The government, with its very limited resources, is trying to promote the rights of the child by providing primary healthcare for children younger than 5 and pregnant women, as well as offering free education at the primary level.

 Our future plans

 - Empower an additional 200 families to overcome extreme poverty

 - Ensure at least 1,000 children and their families live in safe, hygienic homes, with access to clean water and sanitation